sebranly/template-ts/README.md

 Available at https://sebranly.github.io/template-ts/

-This project allows you to quickly spin up a React + TypeScript based project, hosted on GitHub Pages under the URL: `https://<github username>.github.io/<repo name>`
+This project allows you to quickly spin up a React + TypeScript based project, hosted on GitHub Pages under the URL: `https://<github username>.github.io/<repo name>`.

+The idea is having two branches:

+- `main` for development
+- `master` for automated publishing via `gh-pages` package

+Pull Requests get created from a feature branch to `main`, then `npm run deploy` command can be run from a synced up `main` branch in order to automatically publish to GitHub pages thanks to output files on `master` branch created from `gh-pages`.

 # Template TODO

+This section can be removed from your project once the template has been fully copied/edited

 - [ ] Copy this template folder locally
 - [ ] Verify latest node and npm
 - [ ] Create a repo on GitHub
-  - [ ] Add a license if applicable
+  - [ ] Add a different license if applicable
-- [ ] Sync up local and remote
+- [ ] Sync up local and remote by picking the right license (template default is MIT with my full name)
 - [ ] On GitHub go to Settings > Pages and activate it for `master`
   - [ ] A GitHub Action should be queued for publishing the website live
 - [ ] Go back to `main`